WebberZone/better-search/readme.txt

 	* Improved search term highlighting in post titles when accessed from the search results page, preventing conflicts with shortcodes calling `the_title` filter.
 	* Deleting the free plugin should retain the settings for the Pro plugin.
 	* Added WPML support for Settings' strings: Heatmap title for overall and daily searches.
+	* A new button added to the Tools page to manually create the Better Search tables.
+	* An admin notice is now shown when the Better Search tables are missing.

+* Bug fixes:
+	* Fixed the issue where database tables were not created in a new installation.

 = 4.0.1 =